bayborodin/bayborodin/_src/About.md

 # Bio

-My name is Nicholas Bayborodin.
+My name is Nicholas.
 I live in Khabarovsk, Russia, and I’d prefer local or remote work, but I’m potentially willing relocate, depending on the location.

 # Things I’m good at